OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/app-service-mobile/app-service-mobile-cordova-how-to-use-client-library.md

 pushHandler.on('registration', function (data) {
     registrationId = data.registrationId;
-    // For cross-platform, you can use the device plugin to determine the device
+    // For cross-platform, you can use hello device plugin toodetermine hello device
-    // Best is to use device.platform
+    // Best is toouse device.platform
     var name = 'gcm'; // For android - default
     if (device.platform.toLowerCase() === 'ios')
         name = 'apns';